polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 In future these incentives will not just reward technical excellence but also our wider community in the following Phases of the PIT.

 Note: Reward Attributes will be alloted as is (not divided) to all the developers in a registered team, make sure to register!

+## Key dates
+- 19th March: Last day to provide us with your project and team details.
+Feel free to submit here.
+- 22nd March:

 ## Resources